SAML-Toolkits/ruby-saml/README.md

 attack that can end on a signature validation bypass.
 Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

-In some scenarios the IdP uses different certificates for signing/encryption, or is under key rollover phase and more than one certificate is published on IdP metadata.

-In order to handle that Ruby SAML offers the `idp_cert_multi` parameter.
+## Handling Multiple IdP Certificates

+If IdP includes multiple certificates in their metadata XML, you may specify the `idp_cert_multi` parameter.
 When used, `idp_cert` and `idp_cert_fingerprint` values are ignored.
+This is useful in the following scenarios:

+* The IdP uses different certificates for signing versus encryption.
+* The IdP is undergoing a key rollover and is publishing the old and new certificates in parallel.

 The `idp_cert_multi` must be a Hash as follows: